 \section{More Details of OBER Dataset}

-\textbf{Overview.} Table~\ref{tab:dataset_stats} provides an overview of our OBER dataset.
+\textbf{Overview.} Table~\ref{tab:dataset_stats} provides an overview of our OBER dataset \href{https://huggingface.co/datasets/sczhou/OBERDataset_ObjectClear}{[link]}.
 The training set consists of 2,715 camera-captured image pairs and 10,000 simulated pairs, all annotated with object masks and object-effect masks.
-For evaluation, we provide two test subsets: OBER-Test (includes 160 pairs with ground truth) and OBER-Wild (includes 300 pairs without ground truth), where object masks and object-effect masks are also available.
-In addition, we showcase some samples from our OBER dataset in Fig.~\ref{fig:samples}, including camera-captured data and simulated data, alongside with their annotations such as object masks, object-effect masks, and RGBA object foregrounds.
+For evaluation, we provide two test subsets: OBER-Test (includes 163 pairs with ground truth) and OBER-Wild (includes 302 pairs without ground truth), where object masks and object-effect masks are also available.
+Figure~\ref{fig:samples} presents samples from our OBER dataset, including camera-captured and simulated data with annotations such as object masks, object-effect masks, and RGBA foregrounds.

-\textbf{Reflection Pair Simulation.} Thanks to the strong priors of generative models, we observed that the model trained without reflection data was still able to remove some simple reflection effects, a finding consistent with the conclusions drawn in ObjectDrop~\cite{winter2024objectdrop}.
-However, the model often struggled with more challenging reflection removal cases, such as when the object and its reflection were spatially separated or when the reflection was heavily distorted by surface ripples.
-To address this limitation, we adopted a human-in-the-loop strategy to collect paired reflection data.
-Specifically, we used our trained model to perform inference on 200 real-world reflection images and manually selected 50 high-quality results (as shown in Fig.~\ref{fig:samples}(b)), which were then added as an important supplement to the training data.
-We found that even a small amount of high-quality reflection data pairs could considerably improve the model's ability to generalize across diverse reflection scenarios.
+\textbf{Reflection Pair Simulation.} Thanks to the strong priors of generative models, we observed that a model trained with only limited indoor mirror-reflection data can still generalize to removing simple outdoor reflection effects (\eg, water reflections), which is consistent with the findings in ObjectDrop~\citep{winter2024objectdrop}.
+However, the model often fails in more challenging cases, particularly when the object and its reflection are spatially separated or when the reflection is heavily distorted by water ripples.
+To address this limitation, we adopt a human-in-the-loop strategy to collect paired reflection data.
+Specifically, we first use our trained model to perform inference on 200 real-world reflection images, and then manually select 50 high-quality results (see examples in Fig.~\ref{fig:samples}(b)), which are then added as an important supplement to the training data.
+We found that even a small amount of high-quality reflection pairs can significantly improve the model's generalization ability across diverse reflection scenarios.